-Majors with strong academic records and an interest in pursuing honors should inform the program honors coordinator in October of senior year of their intention to write a thesis.
+Majors with strong academic records and an interest in pursuing honors should apply to the program honors coordinator in early January of senior year.
 Students will ordinarily register for an initial quarter of 398 no later than fall quarter of senior year.